As we countdown to the FEI World Equestrian Games, we bring you all you need to know about each of the equestrian sports.

 Reining is fast-paced and adrenalin pumping.
 It shows off the athletic ability and movements commonly used by ranch-type horses who are used to work cattle.

 At WEG, each rider has to ride one of 10 approved patterns in an arena.
+A pattern in reining is similar to a test in dressage.
 There are around seven movements that must be shown including 360-degree spins, sliding stops, flying changes, small and slow canter circles plus bigger, faster canter circles.
 Riders only have one hand on the rein and the contact is loose — their seat does the majority of the work — and each movement must be smooth, controlled and have finesse.

 Riders wear true cowboy attire and the crowd is encouraged to cheer them on.